-(b) Prohibition.
+- (b) Prohibition.
 31 U.S.C.
 1352 prohibits a recipient of a Federal contract, grant, loan, or cooperative agreement from using appropriated funds to pay any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any covered Federal actions.
 In accordance with 31 U.S.C.
-1352, the Contractor shall not use appropriated funds to pay any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, or an employee of any agency, a Member of Congress, or an employee of any agency, a Member of Congress, an officer or employee of any agency, a Member of Congress, an officer or employee of any agency, a Member of Congress in connection with the award of this contractor the extension, continuation, renewal, amendment, or modification of this contract.

-(1) The term appropriated funds does not include profit or fee from a covered Federal action.

-(2) To the extent the Contractor can demonstrate that the Contractor has sufficient monies, other than Federal appropriated funds, the Government will assume that these other monies were spent for any influencing activities that would be unallowable if paid for with Federal appropriated funds.

-(c) Exceptions.
-The prohibition in paragraph (b) of this clause does not apply under the following conditions:

-(1) Agency and legislative liaison by Contractor employees.
+1352, the Contractor shall not use appropriated funds to pay any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the award of this contractor the extension, continuation, renewal, amendment, or modification of this contract. - (1) The term appropriated funds does not include profit or fee from a covered Federal action. - (2) To the extent the Contractor can demonstrate that the Contractor has sufficient monies, other than Federal appropriated funds, the Government will assume that these other monies were spent for any influencing activities that would be unallowable if paid for with Federal appropriated funds. - (c) Exceptions.
+The prohibition in paragraph (b) of this clause does not apply under the following conditions: - (1) Agency and legislative liaison by Contractor employees. - (i) Payment of reasonable compensation made to an officer or employee of the

-(i) Payment of reasonable compensation made to an officer or employee of the Contractor if the payment is for agency and legislative liaison activities not directly related to this contract.
+Contractor if the payment is for agency and legislative liaison activities not directly related to this contract.
 For purposes of this paragraph, providing any information specifically requested by an agency or Congress is permitted at any time.